sofwerx/swx-devops/README.md

 Typically, try a `swx forget` followed by an `swx remember` first, and see if the commands work after you enter your passphrase.

-If this fails, try a `swx reset` followed by a `swx prepare`, which will restart `gpg-agent` and hopefully let you enter a passphrase the next time you try using an `swx` or `trousseau` command that requires access to your troussea secrets.
+If this fails, try a `swx reset` followed by a `swx prepare`, which will restart `gpg-agent` and hopefully let you enter a passphrase the next time you try using an `swx` or `trousseau` command that requires access to your trousseau secrets.

 ### `swx environment`

-In addition to listing (`swx enviroment ls`) and switching (`swx enviroment switch ENVIRONMENT`), there are a few other `swx environment` commands for dealing with `environment:` prefixed trousseau keys that store environment variables for enviroments:
+In addition to listing (`swx environment ls`) and switching (`swx environment switch ENVIRONMENT`), there are a few other `swx environment` commands for dealing with `environment:` prefixed trousseau keys that store environment variables for environments:

-    swx enviroment keys
+    swx environment keys
-    swx enviroment get VARIABLE
+    swx environment get VARIABLE
-    swx enviroment set VARIABLE VALUE
+    swx environment set VARIABLE VALUE
-    swx enviroment del VARIABLE
+    swx environment del VARIABLE

 ## terraform